josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/🫀_genocide_by_containment.md

 ---

-## 🛑 IX.
-Historical Memory and Prevention Frameworks
+## 🛑 Historical Memory and Prevention Frameworks

 The Genocide Convention emerged directly from the Holocaust.
 It was drafted in response to the systematic destruction of European Jewry and other targeted groups through a modern administrative state.